-Summary of significant accounting policies and other explanatory information for the year ended 31 March, 2019 (Conf'd)

-1) Investments in subsidiaries
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2019 l) Investments in subsidiaries

 The Company's investment in equity instruments in subsidiaries are accounted for at cost.
 Where the carrying amount of an investment in greater than its estimated recoverable amount, it is written down immediately to its recoverable amount and the difference is transferred to the Statement of Profit and Loss.
-On disposal of investment, the difference between the net disposal proceeds and the carrying amount is charged or credited to the Statement of Profit and Loss.
+On disposal of investment, the difference between the net disposal proceeds and the carrying amount is charged or credited to the j) Provisions and contingencies

-n) Provisions and contingencies